Hawarden

-Hawarden (/ˈhɑrdən/; Penarlâg) is a village, community and electoral ward in Flintshire, Wales.
+Hawarden (/ˈhɑrdən/; Penarlâg) is a village and community in Flintshire, Wales.
 It is part of the Deeside conurbation on the Wales-England border and is home to Hawarden Castle.
 In the 2011 census the ward of the same name had a population of 1,887, whereas the community of the same name, which also includes Ewloe (which also has a castle) Mancot and Aston had a population of 13,920.

 The scenic wooded Hawarden Park abuts the clustered settlement in the south.
 Hawarden Bridge consists of distribution and industrial business premises beyond Shotton/Queensferry and the Dee.
 The west of the main street is called The Highway, its start marked by the crossroads with a fountain in the middle, near which are public houses, some with restaurants.